lark-parser/lark/docs/json_tutorial.md

     ?value: dict
           | list
           | string
-          | number
+          | SIGNED_NUMBER      -> number
           | "true"             -> true
           | "false"            -> false
           | "null"             -> null

     ...

-    number : /-?\d+(\.\d+)?([eE][+-]?\d+)?/
-    string : /".*?(?<!\\)"/
+    string : ESCAPED_STRING

 1. Those little arrows signify *aliases*.
 An alias is a name for a specific part of the rule.
-In this case, we will name *true/false/null* matches, and this way we won't lose the information.
+In this case, we will name the *true/false/null* matches, and this way we won't lose the information.
+We also alias *SIGNED_NUMBER* to mark it for later processing.

-2. The question mark prefixing *value* ("?value") tells the tree-builder to inline this branch if it has only one member.
-In this case, *value* will always have only one member.
+2. The question-mark prefixing *value* ("?value") tells the tree-builder to inline this branch if it has only one member.
+In this case, *value* will always have only one member, and will always be inlined.

-3. We turned the *string* and *number* tokens into rules containing anonymous tokens.
-This way they will appear in the tree as a branch.
-You will see why that's useful in the next part of the tutorial.
-Note that these anonymous tokens won't get filtered out, because they are regular expressions.
+3. We turned the *ESCAPED_STRING* terminal into a rule.
+This way it will appear in the tree as a branch.
+This is equivalent to aliasing (like we did for the number), but now *string* can also be used elsewhere in the grammar (namely, in the *pair* rule).

 Here is the new grammar: